tsabitarfd/CapstoneProject/README.md

 ## Quickstart Guide
 Features include:

-    1. Read Option
+    1. Show Item
+        - Submenu to show all item
+        - Submenu to show by item barcode

-    2. Create Option
+    2. Add Item
+        - Submenu to add new item

-    3. Update Option
+    3. Update Item
+        - Submenu to update stock item
+        - Submenu to update price item
+        - Submenu to update unit item

-    4. Delete Option
+    4. Delete Item
+        - Submenu to delete item
+        - Submenu to delete all item

+    5. Exit
+        Menu to close the program

 ## Contribute
-If you'd like to contribute to Warehouse Supermarket, check out
+If you'd like to contribute to Warehouse Supermarket, check out https://github.com/tsabitarfd/CapstoneProject